Berry Events Center

 Berry Events Center is a 4,300-seat multi-purpose arena in Marquette, Michigan, in the United States that opened in 1999.
-It is home to the Northern Michigan University Wildcats ice hockey and basketball teams.
-The arena formerly housed the US short track speed skating team.
+It is home to the Northern Michigan University Wildcats ice hockey team.
+The arena formerly housed the US short track speed skating team and basketball team.
 It was built in 1999, and is named for John W. Berry, Jr., class of 1971, a primary benefactor of the facility.
 The arena replaced Lakeview Arena, the home of Wildcat hockey for its first twenty-three seasons.

 The arena contains 16 luxury suites and standing room for 400 fans.
 It is also the premier sports and entertainment venue in the Upper Peninsula, accommodating up to 5,675 for concerts.